bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 - Adding of the language code to the email text.
 - TypoScript-files have now the ending .typoscript.
 - setting dontAppendL is now deprecated.
+- Bugfix: search in all folders now for mail-unsubscription and edit too.